 Rick represents Washington state's Second Congressional District, which includes portions of Snohomish, Skagit and Whatcom counties and all of Island and San Juan counties.

 As a member of the Transportation and Infrastructure Committee, Rick is committed to investing in transportation to create well-paying jobs, drive long-term economic growth and build a cleaner and greener transportation network.
-Rick will continue to fight for strong investments in roads, bridges, highways, waterways, bike and pedestrian infrastructure, and transit to build a foundation for future economic growth.
+Rick will continue to fight for robust investments in roads, bridges, highways, waterways, bike and pedestrian infrastructure, and transit to build a foundation for future economic growth.
 Rail safety is another priority issue for Rick, and he has worked hard to push for better safety standards for crude oil traveling by rail.

-The Second District is home to Naval Station Everett and Naval Air Station Whidbey Island, which are vital to the region’s economy and national security.
-As a member of the House Armed Services Committee for 22 years before taking a leave of absence to serve as the lead Democrat on the Transportation & Infrastructure Committee.
-He is pushing to make sure our men and women in uniform get the pay and benefits they have earned and the equipment they need to keep our country safe.
-Rick is also focused on ensuring that veterans have access to the resources and health care they need to help them be successful in civilian life.
-Rick worked hard with local veterans to open a Community Based Outpatient Clinic in Mount Vernon to make health care and services more accessible for veterans in the Second District.
+The Second District is home to Naval Station Everett and Naval Air Station Whidbey Island, which are vital to the regional economy and national security.
+As a member of the Armed Services Committee for 22 years before taking a leave of absence to serve as the lead Democrat on the Transportation & Infrastructure Committee.
+He is pushing to ensure that women and men in uniform get the pay and benefits they have earned and the equipment they need to keep the U.S. safe.
+Rick also focuses on ensuring veterans can access the resources and health care they need to succeed in civilian life.
+Rick worked hard with local veterans to open a community-based outpatient clinic in Mount Vernon to make health care and services more accessible for veterans in the Second District.

-Northwest Washington is one of the most beautiful areas of the country, and Rick is committed to protecting our natural resources for recreation and tourism, a major economic driver.
+Rick is committed to protecting natural resources for recreation and tourism, major economic drivers.
 He has led efforts to preserve public lands, restore critical salmon habitat, protect Southern Resident Killer Whales and combat climate change through investments in clean energy.